Original Publication Date: 2011

 When Theresa Weir was 21, she met apple farmer Adrian Curtis.
 After a whirlwind romance, they were married three months later.
 Neither of them has any idea of what marriage means.
 They are too young and hardly know each other.

-She Settles With Her Husband On An Apple Farm
+Theresa Weir Settles With Her Husband On An Apple Farm In An Orchard

 The farm has been in the family for generations, and Adrian is groomed as the heir apparent, even though it has a reputation as a “cursed” place.